 We explore the Stone Town of Zanzibar*, a fine example of the Swahili coastal trading towns of East Africa.
 It retains its urban fabric and townscape virtually intact and contains many fine buildings that reflect its particular culture, which has brought together and homogenized disparate elements of the cultures of Africa, the Arab region, India, and Europe over more than a millennium.
 Here we visit the House of Wonders, the Palace Museum, Dr. Livingstone's House, the Arab Fort and the bustling bazaar, as we stroll through Zanzibar's winding streets and alleyways.
 Remainder of the day is free for personal activities.
 (B)

-Our East African cultural heritage experience continues as we take our flight to Mombasa where we are welcomed and transferred to our hotel.
+Our 15 days exciting World Heritage Safari of Kenya-Tanzania comes to an end as we are transferred to the airport for our flight back home.
+For those taking the full 18 days safari we take a flight from Zanzibar to Mombasa where we are welcomed and transferred to our hotel.
 Mombasa and Lamu on the Kenyan coast complete the Swahili cultural experience.
-However, for those wishing to end the tour at Zanzibar today please see the reductions on the tour cost below.
-Afternoon enjoy the silver sanded Bamburi beach at Mombasa.
+Afternoon enjoy free time at the silver sanded Bamburi beach at Mombasa.

 Overnight:Serena Beach Hotel, Mombasa (2 nights) (B, D)